Order of Visit: High Point # 48

 Chad and I hiking uphill and off-trail

-Rostyn minimized our breaks and we hiked and hiked as fast our our heavy packs would allow, but eventually we had to stop to don our rain gear.
+Rostyn minimized our breaks and we hiked and hiked as fast our heavy packs would allow, but eventually, we had to stop to don our rain gear.
 None of us wanted to roll into camp completely soaking wet and hypothermic.

-The rain pelted us for the final quarter mile toward across the uneven ground, and then we each raced as fast as we could to set up our respective tents amid the rock wall wind breaks.
+The rain pelted us for the final quarter mile across the uneven ground, and then we each raced as fast as we could to set up our respective tents amid the rock wall serving as windbreaks.
 Luckily, I had hundreds of nights of experience setting up my Nemo Hornet tent in the backcountry, and I had my shelter up in no time flat!

 Oasis Camp